ReDI-School/js-berlin-2021-spring/lesson10.md

 ---

-A property is also called a <span style="color: indianred;">key-value pair</span>, especially useful when you view your object as a dictionary
+A property is also called a <span style="color: indianred;">key-value pair</span>, especially useful when you think of your object as a dictionary

 ![](images/dictionary.png) <!-- .element: style="width: 1000px; height: 300px; display: block; margin: auto;" -->